Resource Renewal Institute advances innovative solutions to

 Since 1985, Resource Renewal Institute has facilitated the creation, development, and implementation of practical strategies to solve environmental problems in a comprehensive framework.
 With over fifty years of experience in business, government, and nonprofit sectors, RRI founder Huey D. Johnson favors a diverse focus on many environmental issues.
 RRI maintains a streamlined organizational structure and works with expert consultants from around the world.

-Huey D. Johnson, Founder and President
+Huey D. Johnson, Chairman and Founder

 Environmentalist Huey D. Johnson founded Resource Renewal Institute following his service as California Secretary of Resources in the Brown Administration (1978 -1982).
 His pioneering policy, Investing for Prosperity, was one of the first comprehensive and long-term environmental plans in existence.
 Since the early 1990's, when the first nation-scale environmental policies appeared in the Netherlands and New Zealand, Mr. Johnson has promoted these and other Green Plans.
 He remains an authority on the subject and the third edition of his book, Green Plans: Blueprint for Sustainable Earth, was published in 2008 by University of Nebraska Press.